 The key word is total.
 Using inerrant and infallible, it is a very robust statement and requires us to believe that the Bible is accurate in all matters, in every single details about history and science.

-The second stage comes from Renewal theologian J. Rodman William, who was the founding president and taught systematic theology at Melodyland School of Theology (MST) in 1972 to 1982, when he moved to Regent School of Divinity in Virginia Beach (he retired in 2001 and died in 2008).
+The second stage comes from Renewal theologian J. Rodman William, who was the founding president and taught systematic theology at Melodyland School of Theology (MST) from 1972 to 1982, when he moved to Regent School of Divinity in Virginia Beach (he retired in 2001 and died in 2008).
 He was a leader in the Renewal Movement.
 He wrote a three-volume systematic theology called Renewal Theology from a charismatic point of view, totaling over 1300 pages.
 In all of those pages he does not have one chapter or even one section of a chapter defending or explaining the total inerrancy or infallibility of the Bible, though he does say it is infallible and trustworthy (see particularly vol. 1, pp. 22-25).
 True, he deeply respected it throughout those pages and referred to and quoted it often and believed all Scripture is “God-breathed” (2 Tim.
 3:16), but he apparently did not feel the need or the social pressure to insist on “total inerrancy and infallibility.”

 Third, this stage does not offer a statement of faith, but this step is very important, nonetheless.
 Harold Lindsell served as editor of Christianity Today and before then taught at Columbia International University, Northern Baptist Seminary, Wheaton College, and Fuller Seminary, where he served as Dean and Vice President.
 In 1976 he wrote a seminal book, The Battle for the Bible: Defending the Inerrancy of Scripture.
 In a parade of horribles, he sketched out various church denominations that left inerrancy behind and then allowed in all sorts of bad doctrines.
 In addition he wrote appendices harmonizing difficult passages in the four Gospels.
 One of them insisted that Peter denied Jesus six times.
 The book became a laughingstock, even before the worldwide web existed.
 Far from helping churches to embrace total inerrancy and infallibility, they chuckled and moved forward without the total requirement.
 In the 2008 reissue of the book, they omitted the appendices.